isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 ![demonstration project to co-digest food waste and used water sludge](/images/demo-project-sludge.jpg)

+* Conducted a “Food Waste, Don’t Waste!” pilot at Tampines Greenlace HDB estate, where residents segregated their food waste and disposed of it in dedicated food waste bins on the ground floor.
+The food waste was then recycled at Our Tampines Hub to produce fertiliser andnon-potable water.

 **Building up local R&D capabilities**

 * Looking into research & development (R&D) opportunities and considering developing pilot plants to test-bed innovative ways to recycle food waste.
 For example, NEA is working with the Agri-Food & Veterinary Authority (AVA) to encourage food manufacturers to carry out R&D and test-bed innovative solutions such as converting soya bean waste into useful products in our food chain.
 Through this and other projects, NEA hopes to build up local R&D capabilities and develop novel solutions in the management of food waste.